 “For example, workers covered by the Retail PWM can expect to see wage increases of 8.4-8.5% p.a. from 2022 to 2024.

 “The PWM wage levels are set in either basic or gross wage for regular contractual hours. “

 For PWMs that are set in gross wages, employers are also required to meet additional gross wage requirements for each hour of overtime work.

 In addition, the Employment Act’s Part 4 provision for the overtime rate of pay of at least 1.5 times the rate of basic pay continues to apply.
 These provisions ensure that workers are paid fairly when working overtime.

-* WIS supplements the income and retirement savings of eligible workers through cash and CPF top-ups to encourage them to work and build up their CPF savings for their retirement, housing and healthcare needs.
+* WIS supplements eligible workers’ income and retirement savings through cash and CPF top-ups to encourage them to work and build up their CPF savings for their retirement, housing and healthcare needs.